7 Steps to Create a Quick Curvature Mask in Zbrush

 Since the baking process doesn’t take too long, I benefit from that to create multiple versions which can be very helpful later on.
 Check the video below to see how I use this mask in my texturing workflow.

-How to use CURVATURE in my texturing process?
+How to Use it in my Texturing workflow?

 Now that we know how to bake our Curvature Map, how are we going to use it?
 On the video below, I showcase a few techniques that I learned that might be helpful for your texturing workflow.

 It might look simple, but if you understand the principle, you will be able to achieve incredible results without too much effort.
 If you liked the video, please share with your friends!

 I hope you found this article useful.
 This technique can be used in so many ways and I'm excited to see how you guys are going to use it!
 Please send me a message if you used it creatively or if you need any help with the process.

 I want to keep sharing things that I’ve learned in the past year and a half that I’ve been in the VFX industry.
 If you enjoyed reading this article, don't forget to share it with your friends.
 And if you are interested in more content like that in the future, make sure to follow me on social media!